Line level: Impedances

 The two impedances form a voltage divider with a shunt element that is large relative to the size of the series element, which ensures that little of the signal is shunted to ground and that current requirements are minimized.

 Most of the voltage asserted by the output appears across the input impedance and almost none of the voltage is dropped across the output.

 The line input acts similarly to a high impedance voltmeter or oscilloscope input, measuring the voltage asserted by the output while drawing minimal current (and hence minimal power) from the source.

-The high impedance of the line in the circuit does not load down the output of the source device.
+The high impedance of the line in circuit does not load down the output of the source device.

 These are voltage signals (as opposed to current signals) and it is the signal information (voltage) that is desired, not power to drive a transducer, such as a speaker or antenna.
 The actual information that is exchanged between the devices is the variance in voltage; it is this alternating voltage signal that conveys the information, making the current irrelevant.